awsdocs/aws-transit-gateway-guide/doc_source/tgw-route-tables.md

 ## Create a Static Route<a name="tgw-create-static-route"></a>

-You can create a static route for an attached VPC or VPN connection, or you can create a blackhole route that drops traffic that matches the route\.
+You can create a static route for a VPC, VPN, or transit gateway peering attachment, or you can create a blackhole route that drops traffic that matches the route\.

 **To create a static route using the console**